 Why We Vote Every Share We Own

 One of our most important rights as public company investors is the right to vote.
-For that reason, we vote every share of every company we own at every shareholder meeting.
+For that reason, our objective is to vote every share of every company we own for every shareholder meeting.
 We ensure that our votes are cast in a manner consistent with our Corporate Governance Principles and Proxy Voting Guidelines and in the best economic interests of company shareholders over the long term.

 Visit Governance Basics to learn more about corporate governance in general.